 Anonymous reports may be made by telephone at 855-667-1753 or online at EthicsPoint.

-All reports of Prohibited Behavior under the policy will go to the Title IX Coordinator for review.
+All reports of Prohibited Behavior under the policy will go to the Title IX coordinator for review.
 EthicsPoint is a service that allows anyone to report suspected misconduct (of any nature) with complete anonymity or confidentiality.
-This service allows the person making the report and college administrators confer about dditional details, while the reporting party's identity remains anonymous and unknown to the college.
+This service allows the person making the report and college administrators to confer about additional details while the reporting party's identity remains anonymous and unknown to the college.

 Any individual may make an anonymous report concerning an allegation of sexual or gender-based harassment, sexual violence, sexual assault, intimate partner violence, domestic violence, dating violence, sexual exploitation, or stalking.
 An individual may report the incident without disclosing their name, identifying the Respondent, or requesting any action.
 Depending on the level of information available about the incident or the individuals involved, anonymous reporting may limit the College’s ability to respond to or pursue appropriate action.

 Reporting Policies and Procedures